tarwn/lessthandot-hugo/blogs/content/posts/2014-08-01-client-side-vs-server-side-validation-in-web-applications.md

 ```html
 ```
-That was an easy sample to write and more realistic forms aren&#8217;t much more challenging.
+That was an easy sample to write and more realistic forms aren't much more challenging.
 It stops the user from submitting invalid data and helps them correct it.

 But when we look at how well it achieves the purpose, we find it has a lot of gaps: